Having A Survivor Instinct

 Here are the actions I took, and perhaps you may identify with some of them.

-events in my life were being controlled by my inner mind which housed all of my memories, attitudes, emotions, beliefs and habits.
+1. Change your inner thinking.
+I realized that the people around me had problems and the only person that I could help was me.
+I started searching for motivational books and audio recorded teaching to help me to erase all of the negative messages that people had been feeding me all my life.
+I learned that all of the events in my life were being controlled by my inner mind which housed all of my memories, attitudes, emotions, beliefs and habits.
 These things had been impressed strongly in my inner mind and it formed the conditions and experiences of my entire life.
 But I was fortunate to have a mentor who believed in me.
 She taught me about the importance of focus, challenge, integrity, responsibility, confidence, dedication and determination.
 I worked very hard to repay her dedication and return her devotion.
 Because of Barbara Shearer, I didn’t give up.
 What about you?
 Have you given someone the power to take away your dreams.?

+2. Change your belief system.
 When I was a little girl, I was shy and withdrawn.
 I felt a lack of mental strength and I could have crumbled at the slightest pressure.
 My spirit was weighed down because I could not control the factors outside of my self at home.
 As a young adult, my belief system was making my life exactly what it was; full of lack, limitations, and difficulties.
 I had been listening to and following the scripts written for me by my parents, friends, relatives, educational system and others.
 These scripts formed the shackles that I lived with, preventing me from the break through to success, happiness, and the personal creativity that I wanted.
 I learned that I was in control of what went into my mind.
 Through the motivational material I studied, I was able to clear my mind of negative ideas and make lasting, positive changes in my life.
 I started by consciously recognizing a negative belief and adopting a positive one in its place.
 The more I reinforced a positive beliefs and the more I acted positively, the more quickly positive thinking and behavior became a new habit for me.
 What about you?
 Have you allowed fear of failure, rejection or making a mistake stop you from going after your dream?

 I realized that I had been living my whole life curled up in a protective ball; an emotional numbness.
 This emotional disconnection had prevented me from finding my own personal strength to stand up for myself.